-- Guide the participants through the key activities they need to perform under Step 3B by using the ALivE Tool Manual (pages 38 41). - Each group works for 30 min with their case study, discusses and integrates their results in the ALivE tool. - Encourage the Presenter of the group to write down the key outcomes from the discussion in their group. - After the given time the trainer should ask the Presenters in each group to present briefly (2 min) their results and have a plenary discussion (5 min) of lessons learned.
+- Guide the participants through the key activities they need to perform under Step 3B by using the ALivE Tool Manual (pages 38 41). - Each group works for 30 min with their case study, discusses and integrates their results in the ALivE tool. - Encourage the Presenter of the group to write down the key outcomes from the discussion in their group. - After the given time the trainer should ask the Presenters in each group to briefly present their results (2 min) and have a plenary discussion (5 min) of lessons learned.